Manawai – Endless summer from Andro Kajzer on Vimeo.

 Hawaiians gloried in the sport of “he’enalu” or “wave-sliding” with a whiff of snobbery.
 The chief (Ali’i) was the deftest wave rider in the community.
 Just to underline his superiority, he owned the best board made from the best tree.
 The ruling class had the best beaches and the best boards.
 Everyday surf dudes were banned from using the same beaches, but they could gain stature by proving their ability to ride clunky third-class boards.

-The moustached wag Mark Twain, who would have looked swell aboard a board was struck by what fun surfing looked when he visited Hawaii in 1866.
+Mark Twain, was struck by surfing when he visited Hawaii in 1866.
 “In one place we came upon a large company of naked natives, of both sexes and all ages, amusing themselves with the national pastime of surf-bathing,” Twain wrote.

 Photo Credit: Mr. Phil Price / Flickr.com